samwillis/d2ts/packages/d2ts/src/d2ql/README.md

 - GROUP BY and HAVING clauses with aggregate functions:
   - SUM, COUNT, AVG, MIN, MAX, MEDIAN, MODE
 - Common Table Expressions (CTEs) using the WITH clause
+- ORDER BY, LIMIT, and OFFSET for sorting and pagination

 ## Common Table Expressions (CTEs)